Introduction: 3d Print Your Minecraft World!

 Step 5: Slicing and Printing

 Import the stl into you're favorite slicer then you will want to upscale it because it will be very tiny for some odd reason mine was on its side too.One you scale it to the proper size set the infill to 5% and layer height to 200 microns then slice.
-Once you finish slicing send it to you're printer and wait and wait and wait somore it took almost 9 hours to print.
+Once you finish slicing send it to your printer.

 Step 6: Finish